MoistCode/ElementBlaster/README.md

 **Game**
 * Fits on a standard screen without scrolling
 * Shows current classical element
-* Shows current power-up and timer

 **HumanPlayers**
 * Can shoot elements of four types
 * Can change type of element blasted
-* Increases health when successfully blasting a ball

 **ComputerPlayers**
 * Can shoot elements on four types
-* Automated dodge percentage
+* Automated movements
-* Automated counterattack percentage
+* Automated blasts

-**Power-Ups**
-* Player gets increase blast strength if Power+ is picked up for 10 seconds
-* Player gets increase health percentage if Health%+ if picked up for 10 seconds
-* Player becomes invincible for 5 seconds if Invincibility is picked up
-* Player gets increase blast radius if Radius+ is picked up for 10 seconds

 **Controls**
-* Blasting responds to left mouse click
+* Blasting responds to left arrow, right arrow, up arrow, and down arrow
-* Changing elements responds to tab
+* Changing elements responds to 'q' and 'e'

 **Settings**
-* Start button is shown
+* Restart button is shown
-  * Game does not automatically start
-  * Game starts upon clicking 'Start'
 * Clear rules of the game are shown
   * Shows the elements, their strengths, and their weaknesses
-* Allows users to mute music
+* Allows users to pause music
-* Allows users to increase number to Computer Players
+* Allows users to increase number to Computer Players (i.e., easy, medium, hard, extreme)

 ## Architecture & Technologies